warehouse-web/warehouse/src/pages/events/2020-01-30-launch-monument-issue-1-rozema-teunissen.md

       On June 20, the first issue of *Monument* was published, a fanzine dedicated to the "Dutch Wave", a group of Dutch fashion designers who created international fame around the turn of the century.
 Each number is dedicated to one designer or design duo.
-This second issue focuses on the work of the duo Rozema/Teunissen (Melanie Rozema and Jeroen Teunissen).
+This first issue focuses on the work of the duo Rozema/Teunissen (Melanie Rozema and Jeroen Teunissen).